DavidBK/shampoo/Node/Call-Of-Duty.md

 1. Create a server and an app.

-   - listen on port from env var and the default port should be `3000`.
+   - listen on port from ENV var and the default port should be `3000`.

 1. Create a health check endpoint: